ovh/docs/pages/cloud/dedicated/changing_root_password_linux_ds/guide.en-ca.md

 > [!primary]
 >
-If your server has a software RAID configuration, you will need to mount your raid volume (usually /dev/mdX).
+If your server has a RAID configuration, you will need to mount your raid volume.
 >
+> - If you are using Softraid, your root partition will be /dev/mdX.
+> - If you are using Hardraid, your root partition will be /dev/sdX.

 #### Step 2: Mount the system partition

-Once you've identified the system partition, you can mount it with the following command:
+Once you have identified the system partition, you can mount it with the following command:

 ```sh
 # mount /dev/hda1 /mnt/